purcell/envrc/README.md

 You should only enable the mode if `direnv` is installed and available in the default Emacs `exec-path`.
-(There is a local minor mode `envrc-mode`, but you should not try to enable this granularly, e.g. for certain modes or projects, because compilation and other buffers might not see
+(There is a local minor mode `envrc-mode`, but you should not try to enable this granularly, e.g. for certain modes or projects, because compilation and other buffers might not get set up with the right environment.)

 Regarding interaction with the mode, see `envrc-mode-map`, and the commands `envrc-reload`, `envrc-allow` and `envrc-deny`.